 When she was in the fifth grade, Suzie’s parents took her to see a Van Gogh exhibit which so impressed her that she decided then and there to become an artist.
 She majored in painting at UCSB, worked as a graphic designer for several years, and has had several watercolor shows locally.
 Suzie is constantly amazed at how much there is to discover about art.
 Studying art offers unique learning opportunities that are very important to her, and she loves to share these with her students by challenging them to expand their artistic skills and repertoire through studio projects combined with the study of art appreciation.
 Her art classes include Upper School Studio Art and Lower School World of Art.
 From time to time, Suzie also offers afternoon elective classes such as Plein Air Painting, Figure Drawing, and Non-Western Art.
 Suzie is a founding teacher at Anacapa, and she is quite sure that this is her dream job in that she teaches two subjects she is passionate about—art and Italian—plus she gets to work with her husband, headmaster Gordon Sichi.

-Pre-Algebra, Algebra, Pre-Calculus, Engineering, Student Activities, Sports
+Pre-Algebra, Algebra, Pre-Calculus, Robotics, Student Activities, Sports